MarcoAnteghini/Is-PTS1/README.md

 The pts_search.py algorithm simply checks if a putative PTS1 signal is present in the C-terminal.

-To use the PTS_validate.py script, you first need to download and install:
+To use the PTS_validate.py and PTS_searchnvalidate.py scripts, you first need to download and install:

 #### 1) seqvec
 Instructions are available here: https://github.com/Rostlab/SeqVec.